 Diversity definitely adds value

-Today, Angelique Sanchez is discussing with Anna Sanpera
+Today, Angelique Sanchez is speaking with Prof. Anna Sanpera

 Anna Sanpera Trigueros is an ICREA Research Professor at the Universitat Autònoma de Barcelona, specializing in quantum information, atomic physics, condensed matter, and statistical physics.
 Her research focuses on the unique properties of ultracold atomic gases, entanglement theory, and quantum neural networks.
 Previously a research fellow at Leibniz University in Hannover, where she habilitated in 2002, she has held her current position since 2005.
-Anna is also committed to education and the popularization of science, bridging advanced quantum research and public understanding.
+Anna is also dedicated to education and popularising science, connecting advanced quantum research with the general public.
+She is one of the corresponding authors of the Women for Quantum - Manifesto of Values, which was published in 2024 with the purpose to call for changes in the current model of scientific leadership, funding, and authority, hoping to also remove structural barriers hindering women and underrepresented groups to participate.

 How did the manifesto come about?